 The hormones in your body that result in a positive pregnancy test can’t be detected until 9 to 11 days after fertilization.
-You just need to wait until after that period of time, then call, and we’ll get you in for a test.
+You just need to wait until you have missed a period, then call, and we will get you in for a test.

 We want to make sure we have a special time set aside to talk with you so it’s usually best to have an appointment.
 Feel free to stop in, though, if that’s not possible.
 Our appointment line is answered Monday through Saturday 8AM to 8PM.
 Call 712-224-2000.